 Apply the principles above.
 If you have any questions, you can reach out to firstname.lastname@example.org.

 What are examples of terminology to be avoided?

-This list is NOT meant to be comprehensive.
-It contains a few examples that people have run into frequently.
+These lists are NOT meant to be comprehensive.
+They contain a few examples that people have run into frequently.

 |master||primary, controller, leader, host|

 |whitelist||allowlist, exception list, inclusion list|